 Let us avoid complicating the issues in this way.
 If all extreme, selective or positive metaphysical theories are logically absurd then they can be eliminated from our enquiry.
 There would be little point in knowing much about them.
 Let us forget them.
 An understanding of metaphysics would not depend on knowing much about all the many theories that do not work.
 This rejection of logically absurd theories represents a massive simplification of the issues.
 We need not worry about all the complex and difficult defensive arguments that are made for the theories we have eliminated.
 The analytical result captured in the brief statement above trumps all other arguments.

 Now we need a theory that would explain why that statement is true and so give it some meaning and explanatory reach.
 There are just two theories that we need to consider.
 First, there is the theory that Reality is paradoxical.
 In this case a correct description of it would be logically absurd, and in this case a metaphysical theory may be logically absurd and true.
-This would render the statement above irrelevant to anything.
+This would render the statement above irrelevant to anything and end all hope of comprehending the world.
 Second, there is the theory that the description of the world given by all the world’s major wisdom traditions is correct.
 We must choose between these two possibilities.
 There is no other theory left standing once we have eliminated all positive theories.

 In this way metaphysics can be simplified and solved.
 All of its problems except one now has an in principle solution.
 We could walk into a university staff-room full of eminent philosophers and quite easily defend our position.
 We would be defending the only metaphysical position that is defensible with the doubtful exception of the idea that reality is paradoxical.
 We have become philosophically invulnerable.